HMakkiMD/GAMMPS/README.md

 * An _atp_ file containing LJ parameters for all atoms (sequenced identically to the coordinate files).

 **Step 2: Constructing Structure Files**
-In this phase, the package constructs coordinate files (in _xyz_ format) and force field files for the repeat unit structure, with or without sidechains, and polymers of varying chain lengths, all as specified in _parameters.inp_.
+In this phase, the package constructs coordinate files (in _xyz_ format) and force field files for the repeat unit structure, with or without sidechains, and polymers of varying chain lengths, all as specified in _parameters.py_.
 This step includes three modules:
 * _RU_builder.py_
 * _SC_RU_builder.py_
 * _PO_builder.py_.